Hidradenitis suppurativa: Signs and symptoms

 The following pictures show how HS develops and how it can worsen without treatment:

 Before you notice a lump in your skin, you may feel some discomfort.
 The area where the lump will appear may swell.
 Some people say their skin burns, itches, or sweats excessively.

 The first sign of HS is often a painful spot that looks like a deep pimple, acne cyst, or boil.
 This spot often appears on an armpit (as shown here) or in the groin area.
 Some people develop a spot on their buttocks or inner thigh.

 As HS progresses, you see more lumps that may look like acne or boils.
 These lumps can grow and join together.
 As the lumps grow together, they fill up with fluid and become painful.
 These painful lumps are called abscesses.

 Large, painful abscess breaks open

 When an abscess breaks open, blood and pus spill out.
 This foul-smelling mixture can cause wet spots on your clothes.
-People who have HS often feel embarrassed by the odor.
+People often feel embarrassed by the odor.

 In the advanced stages, some people see small black bumps that look like blackheads.
 These spots often appear in twos.

 Abscesses heal slowly (if at all) and return; scars form